HarleyMiller/Miller_h_Heuchan_k_Hackett_m_FIP/README.md

 License

--Need to check files may be different than MIT?
+-Need to check files for liscense info.

-Our project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for further details
+Our project is licensed under the ____ License.

 Acknowledgments